iAhmedsalama/NIS-SMS/README.md

 # NIS-SMS
-# NIS is a student Managment System Developed by Asp.Net Core
+**Project Description**
+> NIS-SMS is a Student Managment System Which helps instructors and Department Managers to perform CRUD operations in a Students Information
+**Project Structure**
+1.Model
+2.Controllers
+3.DataBase Entites